 Unlike selling, when you aim to overcome objections, you should accept that not every lead will meet your criteria.
 Focusing on a small number of qualified leads can be far more effective than trying to sell to too many prospects.

 For many businesses, the most important factor in successful sales lead generation is to commit resources to it.
 You can then decide whether it's more effective for lead generation to be part of a general sales role within your business or carried out by separate researchers.
-A lead-generation service might also be an option.
+A lead generation service might also be an option.

 Whoever is doing the prospecting needs to understand what they are trying to achieve and how to go about it.
-A typical approach is to qualify leads by telephone before requesting a meeting or following up with more information in a sales letter.
+A typical approach is to qualify leads before requesting a meeting or following up with more information in a sales letter.
 There should be clear agreement on when a lead is handed to a salesperson.

 Sales tools like customer relationship management software can help you track contacts and follow up on leads at the right time.
 Systems like these can also help you monitor lead generation numbers and sales conversion rates, so you can identify what is and isn't working.